dask/dask/docs/source/resilience.rst

 When a function raises an error that error is kept and transmitted to the executor on request.
-Any attempt to gather that result *or any dependent result* will raise that exception
+Any attempt to gather that result *or any dependent result* will raise that exception.

 .. code-block:: python